-A histogram is a bit like a bar chart but is used to illustrate continuous data rather than discrete data.
+A histogram is a bit like a bar chart but is used to illustrate continuous or interval data (rather than discrete data or whole numbers).

-For example, it’s not like you can only get 100 or 120 on an IQ test – there are many scores in between.
+For example, it’s not like you can only weigh 100kg or 101kg – there are many intervals in between.
 The x axis on the histogram opposite organises this continuous data (i.e. the in-between scores) into categories.
 The y axis illustrates the frequency of scores within each category.

 Because the data on the x axis is continuous, there are no gaps between the bars.

 Like a histogram, a line graph (sometimes called a frequency polygon) also illustrates continuous data.
 But whereas a histogram can only represent one data category, a line graph can illustrate multiple data categories.